entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 ### Prerequisites
 - An existing deployment of an Entando App or the ability to create a new one.
-    - If you haven't created a deployment yet or don't have a yaml file for an Entando deployment, follow the [Quickstart instructions here](../../../docs/getting-started/).
+    - If you haven't created a deployment yet or don't have a yaml file for an Entando deployment, follow the [Quickstart instructions](../../../docs/getting-started/).
-- The Entando deployment must use a RDBMS, a relational database system in which data is organized in a table structure.
-Clustered instances will not work correctly with in-memory databases and a `dbms: none` configuration.
+- The Entando deployment must use an RDBMS, a relational database system in which data is organized in a table structure.
+Clustered instances will not work correctly with in-memory databases.

 ### Creating a Clustered App Instance
-1. Create an Entando deployment via the Helm template or edit an existing deployment yaml file.
+1. Create an Entando deployment via the Helm template or edit an existing deployment YAML file.
 2. Scale your Entando server application:

 ``` bash